hclpandv/powershell-remote-execute-scrippts/README.md

 # powershell-remote-execute-scripts

-Collection of usable PS scripts which can be executed remotly from this repo itself.
+Collection of usable PS funtions which can be executed remotly from this repo itself.

 * pre-requisites : You might need admin privilidges and  on machine where you are executing